 - More rulers than one could ever use in a lifetime

-- Pens for mom writing
+- Pens for mom and older kids

 - copious amounts of copy paper and ruled paper